sebastian-montero/sebastian-montero.github.io/pages/music.rst

 On the shore
 '''''''''''''
-On the shore is named after the book Kafka on the Shore by Haruki Murakami.
-It gives me the feeling of wanderlusting (and maybe getting into trouble?) in unexplored cities with a chill and edgy vibe similar to the book's protagonist.
+I named On the Shore after the book Kafka on the Shore by Haruki Murakami.
+It gives me the feeling of wanderlust (and getting into trouble) in unexplored cities.
+I like the chill and edgy vibe of the song, similar to the book's protagonist.
 .. soundcloud:: 1467477916
     :width: 350
     :height: 100